logo

 Abstract

-This study assesses the global impacts of changing greenhouse gases (GHGs), aerosols, and tropospheric ozone (O₃) following a carbon neutrality pathway on climate and extreme weather events.
-Using the Community Earth System Model version 1 (CESM1), the results suggest that future aerosol reductions significantly contribute to climate warming and increase the frequency and intensity of extreme weather events.
-Aerosol impacts far outweigh those of GHGs and tropospheric O₃, reversing previous predictions.
-Substantial reductions in GHGs and tropospheric O₃ are necessary to mitigate the harmful effects of aerosol reductions under carbon neutrality.
+To mitigate climate warming, many countries have committed to achieve carbon neutrality in the mid-21st century.
+Here, we assess the global impacts of changing greenhouse gases (GHGs), aerosols, and tropospheric ozone (O₃) following a carbon neutrality pathway on climate and extreme weather events individually using the Community Earth System Model version 1 (CESM1).
+The results suggest that the future aerosol reductions significantly contribute to climate warming and increase the frequency and intensity of extreme weathers toward carbon neutrality and aerosol impacts far outweigh those of GHGs and tropospheric O₃.
+It reverses the knowledge that the changing GHGs dominate the future climate changes as predicted in the middle of the road pathway.
+Therefore, substantial reductions in GHGs and tropospheric O₃ are necessary to reach the 1.5 °C warming target and mitigate the harmful effects of concomitant aerosol reductions on climate and extreme weather events under carbon neutrality in the future.

 Publisher